OctopusDeploy/Architecture/OctopusServer/ConfigAsCode/NamesOrIds.md

 - For EAP we want to see what a name based API could look like and our customers reactions to that
 - We are already well down this road and have it working
 - If we were designing the API today, this might be way we would have chosen to do it
+- It makes the API more approachable and easier to consume

 ### Disadvantages
 - Any software-clients that call our API need to be updated to send Names.
 E.g.